bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Arduino-Code/libraries/Nefitserial/README.md

 # Note
-This library is only compatible with Arduino boards that have an Atmel ATmega type microcontroller like the Uno and the Mega.
+*This library is only compatible with Arduino boards that have an Atmel ATmega type microcontroller like the Uno and the Mega (2560).*<br>

+## Why is only the ATmega type supported?
+Each microcontroller architecture has its own set of Arduino libraries to interface with the hardware.
+So a Serial library for an ATmega based Arduino Uno is different from a Serial library for a SAMD21 based Arduino M0.
+This is also true for f.i. the ESP8266 and the ESP32.<br>
+Although you can program all those boards with the Arduino IDE as well, they bring their own set of libraries with them.
+Because the NefitSerial library is based on the ATmega Arduino Serial library, it is therefore only compatible with the ATmega based boards.

-## Why do we need a different serial library?
+## Why do we need a different serial library anyway?
-The Arduino system is based around certain Atmel microcontrollers.
+The Arduino system is based around certain (Atmel) microcontrollers.
-For ease of use f.i. libraries were created so you can design a high level sketch without the need to bother about highly specific hardware access to those microcontrollers.
+For ease of use these libraries were created so you can design a high level sketch without the need to bother about highly specific hardware access to those microcontrollers.
-To access the serial ports (UARTS) of the Atmel microcontroller you can use the Arduino Serial library.<br>
+To access the serial ports (UART) of the Atmel microcontroller you can use the Arduino Serial library.<br>
 Although these libraries are mostly pretty complete, sometimes you need to do something more specific.<br>
 In the case of the EMS bus we have to do something really specific; detect and send a EMS BREAK signal.